 • Make sure artist talks, poetry readings, spoken word performances, speeches and presentations are interpreted – hire a BSL interpreter and/or speech-to-text interpreter (palantypist).

-• If it’s possible, having a quiet room at busy events is a really good idea – private views and opening nights can be incredibly noisy.
+• If it’s possible, having a quiet room at busy events is a really good idea – private views and opening nights can be incredibly busy and noisy.

 • When you’re talking with a deaf person who is using a sign language interpreter, remember to look and speak directly to the person, not the interpreter.

-• Look directly at deaf people when you are speaking to them.
-If you’re putting on an event, ensure the lighting is good enough for everyone to see each other clearly.
+• If you’re putting on an event, ensure the lighting is good enough for everyone to see each other clearly.
 Speak clearly and try not to talk too quickly BUT don’t exaggerate it.

 • Remember to make it clear that your event is accessible for deaf people…!
 Unless you promote it as such, many deaf people won’t see it as something they can participate in.